vl4ds/Documentation/smartapp-developers-guide/scheduling.rst

 The above example uses a chained ``runIn()`` pattern to create a recurring schedule to execute every minute.

-This pattern is prone to failure, because any single scheduled execution failure that results in ``handler()`` not being called, means it will not be able to reschedule itself.
+This pattern is prone to failure, because any single scheduled execution failure that results in ``handler()`` not being called means it will not be able to reschedule itself.
 One failure causes the whole chain to collapse.

 If you need a recurring schedule, use cron.